mernst/uwisdom/Programs.md

  cd /var/yp; make
 ```

-If yppasswd does not work, then maybe the ypbind and/or yppasswd daemons
+If `yppasswd` does not work, then maybe the ypbind and/or yppasswd daemons
-have died.  "ypwhich" will return an error message if ypbind has stopped.
+have died.  `ypwhich` will return an error message if ypbind has stopped.
 To restart the daemons, do (as root)

 ```sh
   /etc/rc.d/init.d/ypbind restart
   /etc/rc.d/init.d/yppasswdd restart
 ```

+To see the equivalent of a yppasswd entry for user foo, do
+`ypmatch foo passwd` or `ypcat passwd | grep -i foo` or `~/bin/getpwent foo`.
+Or, at MIT LCS, do `inquir-cui` at mintaka.lcs.mit.edu.

 Find all subdirectories: